suchun0/pisces/README.md

 It should be a hash with an `x` and/or `y` key(s).

-If you pass an options hash, it will use that options just for this iteration without overriding the defaults.
+If you pass the `options` hash param, it will use those options just for that iteration without overriding its defaults.

 ### pisces.scrollToTop([options])